Infected veins, they often present with sustained fevers and persistent bacteremia.

 For peripheral thrombophlebitis, the vein needs to be resected.
 Usually.
 In the IVDA, 7 days of IV antibiotics followed by po will often work (PubMed).

 For septic thrombophlebitis of the great vessels, anticoagulation.
-Antibiotics depends on what grows in the blood.
+Antibiotics depend on what grows in the blood.

 Relevant links to my Medscape blog